Zimbabwe's new leader appoints Cabinet; ruling party favored | New Country 923

 The list of Cabinet picks makes no mention of vice presidents.

-For some Zimbabweans who had hoped that the new leader would make the Cabinet more inclusive, Thursday night’s announcement was seen as a disappointment.
+For some Zimbabweans who had hoped that the new leader would make the Cabinet more inclusive, Thursday night’s announcement was seen as a disappointment after they had cheered the military’s takeover and backed the ruling party’s impeachment efforts.

-Lawyer Alex Magaisa tweeted a photo of Mugabe and his wife, Grace, laughing with the words “When they saw the new Cabinet.”
+Lawyer Alex Magaisa tweeted a recent photo of Mugabe and his wife laughing with the words “When they saw the new Cabinet.”
 Former finance minister Tendai Biti tweeted: “The honey moon is over even before it had begun.
 What a shame.
 What a missed opportunity.”

+In an interview earlier Thursday with The Associated Press, main opposition leader Morgan Tsvangirai said Mnangagwa has a “very small window” to show that he is different from Mugabe and that he is meeting national expectations of change.
+Tsvangirai added that there has been “no dialogue” with the new leadership.

+On Friday, Mnangagwa said the economically struggling country must modernize in order to engage with a “fiercely competitive” world.
+He delivered the message at a graduation ceremony west of the capital, Harare.
+As president, he presides over all of Zimbabwe’s universities.